 Basic plot to be sure but the location work in The Himalayan mountains give a fresh look even if the final battle scenes are filmed back at the Golden Harvest studios.
 Angela Mao is good if a bit underused and Chen Hsing plays his usual villain role with glee.
 Tan Tao Liang steals the film with his amazing kicking ability and the showdown at the end with the villain and his cronies who they both take on and destroy is well worth the wait.
 The only thing that spoils the film is the obvious budgetary limitations but if you a fan of old school kung fu movies then this is recommended.

 The film has been released in Hong Kong on an all region DVD.
-Picture quality is ok, a little worn in places but othewise fine.
-Sound is the usual mono (Mandarin), a bit flat but typical of films from this period.
-The English subtitles are OK, there are plenty of gramatical errors but the film is easy to follow.
-At the moment the HK DVD can be picked up very cheaply and is great value.
+Picture quality is ok, a little worn in places but otherwise fine.
+The sound is the usual mono (Mandarin), a bit flat but typical of films from this period.
+The English subtitles are OK, there are plenty of grammatical errors but the film is easy to follow.